tongueroo/aws-rotate/README.md

     aws-rotate keys --noop

 If you would like to selectively update profiles, you can use the `--select` option.
+The `-s` option is also shorthand for the `--select` option.
 Example:

     aws-rotate keys --select dev-